 - Lord British of the Ultima games is intended to be this, though some disagree.

-- The Elder Scrolls IV: Oblivion: Emperor Uriel Septim VII and his son Martin.
-The latter of whom sacrifices himself to defeat Mehrunes Dagon.
+- Oblivion: Uriel Septim VII's son Martin.
+He's a very Unexpected Successor who later sacrifices himself to defeat Mehrunes Dagon.

 - Skyrim has various Jarls (read: kings of particular counties of the province of Skyrim) that adhere to this.
 Most noticeable is Jarl Balgruuf of Whiterun, whose first desire is to protect his people, regardless of the cost.
 The other Jarls run the gamut from corrupt and idiotic to fair and benevolent.